arthurgassner/swissenergy-frontend/docs/conclusion.md

 # Conclusion

-## Summary
+## Solution oveview

 <figure markdown="span">
   ![Image title](assets/conclusion/vps_github_docker_cron.png){ width="100%" }
-  <figcaption>Our final ML solution.</figcaption>
+  <figcaption>Overview of our final ML solution.</figcaption>
 </figure>

 And here we are!
 An end-to-end ML solution, that our user can actually benefit from.

 We're nearing the end of our journey.
-As outlined before, the steps towards a deployed model were as follows:
+As expected, the steps towards a deployed model were as follows:

 1. **Problem understanding**: What problem are we trying to solve?
 In what context?
 2. **Data ingestion**: What data can we access to solve this problem?
 How?